GatorSense/FUMI/README.md

 # FUMI
-Functions of Multiple Instances and Extended Functions of Multiple Instances
+Functions of Multiple Instances, Extended Functions of Multiple Instances and Dictionary Learning using Functions of Multiple Instances

 ****************************************************************